SpiderLabs/Responder/README.md

   Supports NTLMv1, NTLMv2 hashes with Extended Security NTLMSSP by default.
   Successfully tested from Windows 95 to Server 2012 RC, Samba and Mac OSX Lion.
-  Clear text password is supported for NT4, and LM hashing downgrade when the --lm option is set to On.
+  Clear text password is supported for NT4, and LM hashing downgrade when the --lm option is set.
 This functionality is enabled by default when the tool is launched.

 - Built-in MSSQL Auth server.
-  In order to redirect SQL Authentication to this tool, you will need to set the option -r to On(NBT-NS queries for SQL Server lookup are using the Workstation Service name suffix) for systems older than windows Vista (LLMNR will be used for Vista and higher).
+  In order to redirect SQL Authentication to this tool, you will need to set the option -r (NBT-NS queries for SQL Server lookup are using the Workstation Service name suffix) for systems older than windows Vista (LLMNR will be used for Vista and higher).
 This server supports NTLMv1, LMv2 hashes.
 This functionality was successfully tested on